38 Beautiful Flowers that Attract Butterflies

 USDA Zones: 3-10

-Butterflies love the nectar of dandelions, and they are also one of the very few plants that act as the only food source available for the early-season pollinators.
+Butterflies love the nectar of dandelions, and they are also one of the very few plants that act as the only food source available for early-season pollinators.
 It also attracts bees too.

 35. Butterfly Bush